Docker compose

 • Run docker compose version to confirm.

-If the container crashes and logs show critical errors, back up important files (e.g., config, DB), delete the faulty containers, and rerun the setup.
+If the container continues to crash or logs show critical errors, back up important files, such as config and the database file, delete the faulty containers, and rerun the setup.

 Was this helpful?